dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment07.md

 ## Tasks
 The following tasks are supported by this interactive prototype:
-1. Locating details on the sustainable development goals, specifically goal 15 to enable the user to easily learn more about the purpose and tragets of the goal.
+1. Find the list of all the sustainable development goals and specifically find more details on goal 15 and the goal's targets.
-2. Learning about practical tips ao that the user can make more environmentally sound choices that allign with the targets presented in goal 15.
+2. Find information on practical tips that the user can implement to have a positive impact towards the goals, specifically goal 15.
 3. Extra: Subsribing to the newsletter to enable the user to stay engaged with the resources of the website.

 ## Updated Wireframes with Graphic Design